trafalgarandre/CP3108-Debugger/issues.md

     a) If only the function is called, it will run line by line in the function.
     b) If the function is going with other component (for example: var x = foo()), then it will pause at the return statement of the function.
+    c) Need to press next many times to go to the next statement. (the reason is because there are so many generators stacking)